AICONSlab/MIRACL/README.md

 2) Install / Check dependencies

-	How to install python / required libraries
+    - ANTS (compiled version included in package)

-	sudo apt-get install python-tk
+    - c3d (compiled version included in package)

-	install pip
+    - Fiji

-	How to install Fiji / required plugins
+    - Python

-	For detailed instructions on how to install of dependencies please check dependencies.txt
+	For detailed instructions on how to install different dependencies please check wiki/dependencies.txt

     For the visualization of nifti files and labels we recommand "ITKSNAP": http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3